epfml/getting-started/docs/faq.md

 <details>
 <summary><i> Where can I see the usage of the cluster? </i> </summary>
-Check the dashboard for the IC cluster (https://ic-dashboard.epfl.ch/) or the RCP cluster (https://rcp-dashboard.epfl.ch/).
+Check the dashboard for the RCP cluster (https://rcp-dashboard.epfl.ch/).
 </details>

 ---